Create NSW Artform Advisory Boards

 - Adam Deusien – Artistic Director at Lingua Franca, Bathurst, with interdisciplinary physical theatre experience of more than 12 years.
 Former Artistic Associate with Bathurst Memorial Entertainment Centre and 2016 recipient of a Create NSW Regional Arts Fellowship.

-- Lee Pemberton – Influential dance artist and choreographer with a career in regional arts leadership spanning over 35 years, working with youth at risk for more than five years as Director of fLiNG Physical Theatre.
+- Lee Pemberton – Influential dance artist and choreographer with a career in regional arts leadership spanning over 35 years, working with youth at risk and as founding Director of fLiNG Physical Theatre for fifteen years.
 Mentor to emerging choreographers and in 2016 was a Create NSW Regional Arts Fellow.

 Chair: Jennifer Byrne – Acclaimed journalist, television presenter and former book publisher.
 Former host of the Australian Broadcasting Commission’s (ABC) long running program First Tuesday Book Club.
 National Arts School Board Member and long-time ambassador for the Australian Indigenous Education Program.

-- Samantha Hagan – Manager of Literary Awards and Public Programming at the State Library of NSW and inaugural Board Member of the Stella Awards Board.
+- Samantha Hagan – Manager of Literary Awards and Public Programming at the State Library of NSW and Member of the inaugural Stella Award Board.